 Once you have your domain and hosting, you’ll need to install WordPress on your website.
 Once installed, you can start making changes to your site immediately.

-One of the first changes people make is to the WordPress theme:
+One of the first changes you’ll want to make is your WordPress theme:

 These themes can be compared to the “templates” that Squarespace offers.

 But WordPress wins in this regard as you have over 3187 free themes to download compared with only 92 offered by Squarespace.

 What’s more, many WordPress themes come built-in with drag and drop page-builder functionality.
 So you can have uber simplicity along with the advanced customisation features.

 Creating content for your site is done in the visual editor: